Recently many Architects and Designers have been exploring different AI platforms – This is exciting!

 I have used this procedure above on some machines different from my DEV workstation, just to be sure.

-Generate a personal API key from your beta.openai.com account and save it in your window environment variables with this name: “OPENAI_API_KEY”
+Generate a personal API key from your DreamStudio account and save it in your window environment variables with this name: “STABILITY_KEY”

-Each creation will take a small amount of your trial-granted credit (at the time I took the last screenshot I have generated more or less 100 images).
+Each creation will take a small amount of your trial-granted credit (around 200 images at standard res = $2.00).
 Don’t share your API key.

 Below is the new component in action:

-- You need an active internet connection (the image elaboration happens on the OpenAI servers) – So that’s why you need always an API key;
+- You need an active internet connection (the image elaboration happens on the DreamStudio servers) – So that’s why you need always an API key;

-- Now you can save your Open AI API key in the environment variables of Windows O.S. or give it as input as shown above (my demo key has been deleted this is just a demonstration 😉 ) – After you have saved your API key into the environment variables of Windows, restart your Rhino for letting the component reads the key.
+- You can save your Stability AI API key generated on DreamStudio in the environment variables of Windows O.S. or give it as input as shown above (my demo key has been deleted this is just a demonstration 😉 ) – After you have saved your API key into the environment variables of Windows, restart your Rhino for letting the component reads the key.
 If you don’t connect anything in the “APIkey” input, the component will read the key stored in your Windows O.S.;

 - When the toggle is in the “False state” the component read only the PNG files inside “Path” directory;